pagong/jitsi-meet-on-k3os/README.md

 ## 1st Part: install K3os on a Proxmox VM

 We want to create a virtual machine (VM) using the KVM hypervisor of Proxmox, without using any manual steps.

 In oder to accomplish this, we need a customized version of the K3os ISO image, that does not ask any questions during installation.
 This remastered ISO image needs to be created only once for each new version of K3os.
 With [`cloud-init`][5], it is possible to inject unique configuration data (aka `config.yaml`) into the fully automatic installation process of a K3os VM.
 So for each K3os instance, that we want to create, a separate `cloud-init` CDROM (ISO image) needs to built.

+Refer to Rancher Labs' [Github repo][2] for documentation on installing and running K3os.

 ### Preparations